dancer1325/protocolbuffers-website/content/editions/overview.md

 package com.example;

 message Player {
-  // fields have explicit presence, so no explicit setting needed string name = 1;
+  // fields have explicit presence -> NOT need to explicitly set string name = 1;
-  // to match the proto2 behavior, LEGACY_REQUIRED is set at the field level int32 id = 2 [features.field_presence = LEGACY_REQUIRED];
+  // to match the proto2 behavior -> LEGACY_REQUIRED is set at the field level int32 id = 2 [features.field_presence = LEGACY_REQUIRED];
-  // to match the proto2 behavior, EXPANDED is set at the field level repeated int32 scores = 3 [features.repeated_field_encoding = EXPANDED];
+  // to match the proto2 behavior -> EXPANDED is set at the field level repeated int32 scores = 3 [features.repeated_field_encoding = EXPANDED];

   enum Handed {